-There are opportunities to undertake a rural placement, however, this depends on the availability of suitably qualified ST and TS.
+There are opportunities for a rural placement, however, it depends on the availability of suitably qualified ST and TS.
 A request must be lodged in the semester before this placement otherwise it will not be considered.

-TES have the opportunity to apply for the NSW Department of Education (DoE) rural placement program and scholarship in their third or final placement (school placements only).
-Students will be notified by the WIL Office to submit their EOI but the application process is conducted by the DoE and placements are coordinated in collaboration with the WIL Office.
+TES receive the opportunity to apply for the DoE rural placement program and scholarship in their third or final placement (school placements only).
+Students will be notified by the WIL Office to submit their EOI, the application process is conducted by the DoE and placements coordinated in collaboration with the WIL Office.